aseprite/docs/preferences-folder.md

 ![Files in Preferences Folder](preferences/preffiles.png)

-You can access folder from *Edit > Preferences > Locate Configuration File* option.
+You can access this folder from *Edit > Preferences > Locate Configuration File* option.

 Anyway, you can manually locate that folder in different ways depending on your platform: